 Each of the anchor texts pointing to the page may be broken down into tokens like my example for “Best Louis Armstrong site” was above.

-When there are several tokens that are pointing to the same page, it might be helpful to see which of the tokens are the most important, and assign weights to those tokens.
+When several tokens are pointing to the same page, it might be helpful to see which of the tokens are the most important and assign weights to those tokens.

 This might be done by determining the weight of each token compared to the weight of all tokens pointing to the same page.